jeffwurz/ImageGenerator/README.md

     Picture in Picture : already generated pictures used as elements in another.

 Dependencies:

     Inkscape - convert to png.

+not in scope:
-        (not in scope) Then (outside of program) a human will determine the value of each.
+    Then (outside of program) a human will determine the value of each.

-            -could use a machine learning algorithm to learn what is preferred output and use that later to sort more complex images.)
+    -could use a machine learning algorithm to learn what is preferred output and use that later to sort more complex images.